shwina/petsc-pycuda/README.md

 of a `cusp` vector
 from `petsc4py`.
-This project attempts to add this  functionality, making the memory accessible as a `PyCUDA gpuArray`.
+This project attempts to add this  functionality, making the memory accessible as a `PyCUDA GPUArray`.

 The tests in `test_GPUArray.py` should give you a fairly good idea